Reopening & Remote Learning

 Westside’s Plan is Based on the WA State Department of Health’s K-12 School Decision Tree

-Our school’s Reopening Plan is tied directly to COVID-19 activity levels in King County.
+The major components of our school's Reopening Plan are tied directly to COVID-19 activity levels in King County.
 Governor Inslee has shared a framework that places counties in high, moderate, or low risk for COVID-19 transmission based on the number of positive cases per 100,000 residents over a 14 day period.
 Counties that are high risk for COVID-19 transmission have more than 75 cases per 100,000 residents; moderate risk counties have 25-75 cases per 100,000 residents; and low risk counties have fewer than 25 cases per 100,000 residents.
 Public health officials strongly recommend schools in high risk counties begin the school year in remote learning, with consideration of in-person instruction options.

 The number of students and staff allowed in our building will be dependent on King County COVID-19 activity levels, using business capacity percentages outlined in Governor Inslee’s Safe Start Phases of Reopening.
 Additionally, Westside’s team has analyzed every space within our building to determine capacity limits in each individual classroom and space.